coderedcorp/coderedcms/docs/getting_started/install.rst

 ``mysite/website/templates/coderedcms/pages/base.html`` to load in any custom CSS or JavaScript as needed.

-Follow the tutorial to build: :doc:`tutorial01`.
+Follow the tutorial to build a website with us: :doc:`tutorial01`.

 Starter Templates
 -----------------